-Common Services you may need What you will pay Limitations avantions and medical event Network provider (you will pay the least) Out-of-network provider (you will pay the most) Limitations, exceptions and other important information If you are pregnant (continued) Childbirth/delivery facility services Non-SHS facility: \$300/day up to \$1,500 maximum/stay 30% coinsurance Prior authorization is required for labor and delivery stays that exceed 96 hours and newborn stays that exceed 96 hours.
+Common Services you What you will pay Limitations, exceptions and medical event Out-of-network provider (you will pay the most) other important information If you are pregnant (continued) Childbirth/delivery facility services Non-SHS facility: \$300/day up to \$1,500 maximum/stay 30% coinsurance Prior authorization is required for labor and delivery stays that exceed 96 hours and newborn stays that exceed 96 hours.
 Failure to obtain prior authorization can result in a requested service being denied.
-Home health care \$30/visit 30% coinsurance None Rehabilitation services \$35/visit 30% coinsurance Includes physical, occupational and speech Habilitation services \$35/visit 30% coinsurance therapy.
+Home health care \$30/visit 30% coinsurance None Rehabilitation services \$35/visit 20% on incurrence Includes physical, occupational and speech Habilitation services \$35/visit 30% coinsurance therapy.
 SHS physical therapy providers : \$30/visit Skilled nursing care No charge 30% coinsurance Requires prior authorization.
 Failure to obtain prior authorization can result in a requested service being denied.
 Coverage is limited to 60 days per calendar year of extended care.
-If you need help recovering or have other special health needs Durable medical equipment DME: 30% coinsurance Continuous glucose monitors: no charge 50% coinsurance Prior authorization is required for billed amounts greater than \$1,000 for purchase or rental items with rental fee greater than \$1,000 per month or rental length greater than 3 months.
+If you need help recovering or have other special health needs DME: 30% coinsurance Continuous glucose monitors: no charge.
+50% coinsurance Prior authorization is required for billed amounts greater than \$1,000 for purchase or rental items with rental fee greater than \$1,000 per month or rental length greater than 3 months.
 Failure to obtain prior authorization can result in a requested service being denied.
-Continuous glucose monitors are no charge when purchased through a licensed durable medical equipment supplier.
+Durable medical equipment Continuous glucose monitors are no charge when purchased through a licensed durable medical equipment supplier.
 Please refer to the formulary if purchased through the pharmacy.
 Orthotics (ages 18 and over): Coverage is limited to a \$500 lifetime limit.
 Vision hardware: Hardware needed after cataract surgery is a one-time per eye benefit.
-Hospice services No charge 30% coinsurance None Karan aktida a Children's eye exam Not covered Not covered Please check with your vision plan for coverage.
-If your child needs dental or eye care Children's glasses Not covered Not covered Please check with your vision plan for coverage.
-Children's dental check-up Not covered Not covered Please check with your dental plan for coverage.
+Hospice services No charge 30% coinsurance None W Children's eye exam Not covered Not covered Please check with your vision plan for coverage.
+If your child needs dental or eye care Children's glasses Not covered Not covered Please check with your vision plan for coverage. and the system of the system o Children's dental check-up Not covered Not covered Please check with your dental plan for coverage.

-For more information about limitations and exceptions, see the plan or policy document at samhealthplans.org/Choice-Benefits.
+$^{ \ \, \}text{For more information about limitations and exceptions, see the } \, \underline{\text{plan}} \, \, \text{or policy document at } \, \textbf{samhealthplans.org/Choice-Benefits}. \\$